sadanand-singh/Blog/content/post/sublimetext.md

 embedding into CSS! ), copy as tags img/a/script/style, duplicate etc.
 - Allows to display "file modified date" and "file size" on status bar.

-**A File Icon** is a further enhancement to SidebarEnhancements plugin to provide fancy icons for different types of files and folders.
+**FileIcons** is a further enhancement to SidebarEnhancements plugin to provide fancy icons for different types of files and folders.
+Please follow [instructions](https://packagecontrol.io/packages/FileIcons) to make it work for your theme.

 **SublimeLinter** and **SublimeLinter-flake8** is plug-in that provides an interface to [flake8](https://flake8.pycqa.org/en/latest/).
 It will be